ibm-cloud-docs/citrix-daas/provisioning-cvad-vpc.md

 Select your SSH Key or create a new one.

 ## Next steps
-{: #next-steps-provisioning-citrix-daas-vpc}
+{: #next-steps-provisioning-cvad-vpc}

 When the components are provisioned, you are directed to the Schematics where you can view the resources that are being provisioned.

 After the {{site.data.keyword.cvad_full_notm}} components are provisioned, you need to complete a few post-provisioning steps to get you up and running.
-For more information, see [Post-provisioning steps for {{site.data.keyword.cvad_short}} on VPC](/docs/citrix-daas?topic=citrix-daas-post-provisioning-citrix-daas-vpc).
+For more information, see [Post-provisioning steps for {{site.data.keyword.cvad_short}} on VPC](/docs/citrix-daas?topic=citrix-daas-post-provisioning-cvad-vpc).